 About the Matajur Hiking Trail

-During a holiday in Slovenia in late November, we decided to take advantage of the good weather that day and went for a hiking trip to the Matajur mountain, which is located on the boarder between Italy and Slovenia.
+During a holiday in Slovenia in late November, we decided to take advantage of the good weather and went for a hiking trip to the Matajur mountain, which is located on the border between Italy and Slovenia.
 The starting point is, however, in Italy, at the mountain hut called Rifugio Pelizzo.
 Matajur is a quite popular destination for hikers from both countries all year round, and many do speedy ascents around sunrise or sunset to observe the sun painting the sky in bright colors.
 We did a circle tour around and up to the peak to enjoy the view on the surrounding peaks from all angles.
 As you can see on the photos, the weather that day had caused temperature inversion, which in effect meant that the cold foggy air was trapped in the valleys while it was sunny at the higher altitudes.
 This phenomenon gives the impression of a very high altitude, but really the highest point of this trail is at 1645 m (5400 feet)!